567-labs/fastllm/applications/jsonformer/README.md

 }'
 ```

-Should have a response like
+The server should response with the following:

 ```json
 {